FractalBoy/perl-language-server/README.md

 ## Configuration

 1. Optionally, add paths to `@INC` by modifying the `perl.inc` setting.
 You can use the `$ROOT_PATH` mnemonic to stand in for your project's root directory, for example `$ROOT_PATH/lib`.
-PLS does not yet support multiple workspace folders.
+If you are using multiple workspace folders and use `$ROOT_PATH`, the path will be multiplied by the number of workspace folders, and will be replaced that many times.
 2. Optionally, change the current working directory to run PLS in by modifying the `perl.cwd` setting.
+If you use `$ROOT_PATH` here, it will be replaced by the first or only workspace folder.
 3. Optionally, configure the path to your `.perltidyrc` file using the `perl.perltidyrc` setting.
 By default, `~/.perltidyrc` is used.
 4. Optionally, configure the path to your `.perlcriticrc` file using the `perl.perlcritic.perlcriticrc` setting.
 By default, `~/.perlcriticrc` is used.
 You can also disable `perlcritic` checking entirely by disabling the `perl.perlcritic.enabled` setting.
 5. Optionally, configure the path to an alternate `perl` to use for syntax checking using the `perl.syntax.perl` setting.
 By default, the `perl` used to run PLS will be used.
 You can also disable syntax checking entirely by disabling the `perl.syntax.enabled` setting.